chrisjwaddell/blue-moon/README.md

 Monday of this week.

 ``
-{ day: "sun", week: 2 }
+{ day: "Sun", week: 2 }
 `` \
-Sunday on week 2 of this month.
+Sunday on week 2 of the year.
+It counts the first week that isn't full.
+1/1 of that year is the first week even if that day is in the middle of the week.